 About Us

-Amy Pence-Brown (left) is a writer, body image activist, artist, and historian in Boise, Idaho.
+Amy Pence-Brown (right) is a writer, body image activist, artist, and historian in Boise, Idaho.
 She has a master’s degree in art & architectural history and has worked at many museums and has juried and curated numerous exhibitions.
-She’s been a body image activist for the past 14 years and became internationally known for her radical stand for self-love at the Capital City Public Market in Boise, Idaho in 2015, which was documented in a blog post, photographs and a video viewed over 200 million times.
+She’s been a body image activist for the past 16 years and became internationally known for her radical stand for self-love at the Capital City Public Market in Boise, Idaho in 2015, which was documented in a blog post, photographs and a video viewed over 200 million times.
 Her message about the value of all bodies, no matter their size, has been covered by numerous media outlets, including CNN, USA Today, Cosmopolitan, People, TODAY, Huffington Post, Upworthy, HLN, the Dr. Oz show, SHAPE, xo Jane, TIME and Fitness magazine.
-She continues to lead the body positive revolution through public speaking and education, including on the TEDx stage, to students young and old, and the Boise Rad Fat Collective, a radical group of 3,500 people of all ages, sizes, colors, genders and nationalities.
-She leads RADCAMP: A Body Positive Boot Camp for women and teens and Be RAD!
-Be YOU!
-A Body Image Workshop for Girls aged 10-12.
+She continues to lead the body positive revolution through public speaking and education, including on the TEDx stage, to students young and old in camps and classes, and the Boise Rad Fat Collective, a radical group of 3,700 people of all ages, sizes, colors, genders and nationalities.
+Amy is also the creator of a renowned plus-sized pinup series called Reviving Hilda, an architectural historian for Preservation Idaho, and helps Idaho refugee artisans sell their handmade wares at Artisans For Hope.

 photo by Allison Corona